 IFE may draw on resources available in your local community to provide learning support for you.
-This includes support available in your school or college, if relevant, or support available from the local Catholic Education Office.
+This includes support available in your place of employment, if relevant.
 In order to be able to source or provide this support locally we may need to discuss your progress and your learning needs with local staff who may be able to assist you.
 We will do this only with your consent.